-The Display command is used to change various display settings such as font, object colors, 3D View options and 2D View options
+The Display command is used to change various display settings such as font, object colors, 3D View options, and 2D View options.

-• Within the FONT group, click on the CHOOSE FONT button to select the font type and size that will be used in plotting the node and element numbers on the graphical display.
+- Within the FONT group, click on the CHOOSE FONT button to select the font type and size that will be used in plotting the node and element numbers on the graphical display.
 The font types that appear in the list are those saved in your WINDOWS/FONTS directory.
 The font you specify here is also used in screen-printing.

+- Use the color drop-down lists within the OBJECT COLORS group to select preferred colors for the following:

+- Grid

+- Active object

+- Inactive object

+- Frame

+- Background

+- Column

+- Pile

+- Nodal Load

+- Surface Load

-Startup Defaults Autosave Display Statistics Display Font Arial Choose Font 3D View Option: Vertical scale Angle XY Angle YZ s 1 30 30 Object Colors Grid Active Inactive Frame Background Column Pile Nodal Load Surface Load Silver • Red • Cyan • PowderBlue • White • Umne • DarkRed • Black • Black • Default Colors Nodes wit able as
+Startup Defaults Autosave Display Statistics Display Font Arial Choose Font 3D View Options Vertical scale Angle XY Angle YZ 1 30 30 Object Colors Grid Active Inactive Frame Background Column Pile Nodal Load Surface Load Silver 2D View Options Show node lab Coordinates Show node lab All nodes Nodes with Nodes with Nodes with Nodes with Show element n Show columns Show piles Grid ine type els as s els for assigned loads assigned restraints assigned columns with the second se

-- Use the color drop-down lists within the OBJECT COLORS group to select preferred colors for the following... - Grid - Active object - Inactive object - Frame - Background - Column - Pile - Nodal Load - Surface Load - Click the DEFAULT COLORS button to change colors back to their default settings. - Settings within the 3D VIEW OPTIONS group control the 3D display of the model.
-The user can modify the following ... - VERTICAL SCALE to change scaling along the Z (vertical) axis of the model - ANGLE XY to change the angle at which the model is viewed with respect to the Z (vertical axis) of the screen - ANGLE YZ to change the angle at which the model is viewed with respect to the X (horizontal axis) of the screen - Settings within the 2D VIEW OPTIONS group control the display of the model in 2D view windows such as GRID, ASSIGN, and CONTOUR windows.
-The user can modify the following ... - SHOW NODE LABELS AS: numbers or coordinates - SHOW NODE LABELS FOR: nodes with assigned loads, piles, restraints, columns or all nodes - SHOW ELEMENT NUMBERS toggles the display of element numbers - SHOW COLUMNS toggles the display of column locations, column sections are displayed to scale

-- SHOW PILES toggles the display of pile locations, pile sections are displayed to scale - GRID LINE TYPE selects the style of the grid line, SOLID or DOTTED - COORDINATE PRECISION specifies the precision of the cursor location displayed in the STATUS BAR.
+- Click the DEFAULT COLORS button to change colors back to their default settings. - Settings within the 3D VIEW OPTIONS group control the 3D display of the model.
+The user can modify the following: - VERTICAL SCALE To change scaling along the Z-axis (vertical) of the model - ANGLE XY To change the angle at which the model is viewed with respect to the Z (vertical axis) of the screen - ANGLE YZ To change the angle at which the model is viewed with respect to the X (horizontal axis) of the screen - Settings within the 2D VIEW OPTIONS group control the display of the model in 2D view windows such as GRID, ASSIGN, and CONTOUR windows.
+The user can modify the following: - SHOW NODE LABELS AS: Numbers or coordinates - SHOW NODE LABELS FOR: Nodes with assigned loads, piles, restraints, columns or all nodes - SHOW ELEMENT NUMBERS Toggles the display of element numbers - SHOW COLUMNS Toggles the display of column locations, column sections are displayed to scale - SHOW PILES Toggles the display of pile locations, pile sections are displayed to scale - GRID LINE TYPE Selects the style of the grid line, SOLID or DOTTED - COORDINATE PRECISION Specifies the precision of the cursor location displayed in the STATUS BAR